Monday, 27 February 2017

 So yes - I didn't know I was sick.
 It started off as a bit of lethargy in the morning, and a slight headache.
 By noon, my nose had started running.
 Still, no big deal, right?
 By 4pm, I could no longer concentrate because my head was feeling warm and the little throbbing in my head had become a full-on Tico Torres drum solo.
 (Yes, I'm a Bon Jovi fan.
 Blow me.)

 I went to my doctor and she gave me two days off.
-Two days later, I returned to the office and fund, to my horror, that the code I had written that day was unusable.
+Two days later, I returned to the office and found, to my horror, that the code I had written that day was unusable.
 It worked, but would fail extreme cases.
 It was inefficient, amateurish and a total mess.
 I had to rewrite everything.

 OK, I wasn't writing code that saves lives or sinks ships.
 It wasn't that kind of code.
 All I really lost was an entire day's work.
 But what if I'd been doing something really important, that lives depend on?